 - Your own insurance company submits a subrogation action and requests $14,000 of your $20,000 verdict.
 This pays them back for the money they spent on your medical bills.
 You get to keep the remaining $6,000.

 Is subrogation fair?

-Subrogation can seem unpleasant, because another party is stepping in and claiming some of the money you were awarded.
-But the other party can only do that if they’ve already helped you pay for your injury.
-They aren’t stealing money that’s yours, they are “getting back” the money they paid in.
+Subrogation can seem unpleasant because another party is stepping in and claiming some of the money you were awarded.
+However, the other party can only do that if they’ve already helped you pay for your injury.
 If subrogation didn’t exist, you would essentially get paid twice—once from the insurance company and once from your lawsuit.

-Take the car accident example above.
-A court decided that your claim is worth $20,000, but if there was no subrogation you would end up receiving $34,000—the full amount from the lawsuit plus the amount the insurance company paid for your medical care.
+For example, if a court decided that the above car accident claim is worth $20,000, you would end up receiving $34,000 if there was no subrogation—the full amount from the lawsuit plus the amount the insurance company paid for your medical care.
 Subrogation is a way of making sure everyone is paid their fair share, and doesn’t get paid twice.
 It’s also a normal part of many personal injury claims.